tannu855/iot-summer-school-2026/week1 /README.md

-LED Blink Project
+# LED Blink Project

-Project Title
+## Project Title
 LED Blink using Arduino UNO

-Hardware Required
+## Hardware Required
-Arduino UNO
+- Arduino UNO
-1 LED
+- 1 LED
-220Ω Resistor
+- 220Ω Resistor
-Breadboard
+- Breadboard
-Jumper Wires
+- Jumper Wires
-USB Cable
+- USB Cable

-Circuit Diagram Description
+## Circuit Diagram Description (Text-Based)
-Connect the LED anode (long leg) to Arduino Digital Pin 13.
+1. Connect the long leg (anode) of the LED to Digital Pin 13 of the Arduino.
-Connect the LED cathode (short leg) to a 220Ω resistor.
+2. Connect the short leg (cathode) of the LED to one end of a 220Ω resistor.
-Connect the other end of the resistor to GND.
+3. Connect the other end of the resistor to the GND pin of the Arduino.
-Power the Arduino using a USB cable.
+4. Power the Arduino through the USB cable.

-How to Upload Code
+## How to Upload Code
-Open the Arduino IDE.
+1. Open the Arduino IDE.
-Connect the Arduino UNO to the computer using a USB cable.
+2. Connect the Arduino UNO to the computer using a USB cable.
-Open the led_blink.ino sketch.
+3. Open the `led_blink.ino` file.
-Select Tools > Board > Arduino UNO.
+4. Select **Tools → Board → Arduino UNO**.
-Select the correct COM Port from Tools > Port.
-Click the Upload button.
-Wait until the message "Done Uploading" appears.
-Expected Output
-The LED connected to Pin 13 turns ON for 1 second.
-The LED turns OFF for 1 second.
-The blinking continues repeatedly.
-Troubleshooting Tips
-Check that the LED polarity is correct (long leg to Pin 13, short leg to GND through a resistor).
-Verify that the correct Arduino board and COM port are selected in the Arduino IDE.
-Ensure all jumper wire connections are secure.
-Confirm that the code has been uploaded successfully without errors.
-Make sure the USB cable is working properly.
+5. Select